Updated on 13-12-2020

 Indian Music: Music soothes the mind of a person.
 It plays a very important role in human life.
-When a person is depressed or happy he prefers to listens to music.
+When a person is depressed or happy he prefers to listen to music.
 Music existed from time immemorial.
-Amir Khusroa a great sufi musician, poet was present in 13th century.
-Like him even Tansen the famous Hindustani musician was present in 15th and 16th century.
+Amir Khusroa a great sufi musician and poet, was present in the 13th century.
+Like him even Tansen the famous Hindustani musician was present in the 15th and 16th century.
 From this we can say that music is immortal and immemorial.
+Indian music has many varieties like classical music, folk music, Jazz, Filmi music, rock music, pop music.

 Hindustani music: One of the oldest music system that originated in Northern part of India.
 It is an Indian classical music that was present during 13th and 14th century.
 If Carnatic music is classical music tradition of southern part of India Hindustani is the classical music tradition of Northern part of India.
 These two music are the base for Indian classical music.
 Hindustani music is based on raga while the Carnatic music is based on composition.